Tencent/omi/packages/omio/README.md

 ## Differences to omi

+Omio supports `staticCss`, omi does not support it.
 What's the difference between the `css` and the `staticCss` method?
 For example：

 ``` js
 render() {